ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 }
 ```

-Finally, the new V5 structure will create a new `OrchardData` type.
+The new V5 structure will create a new `OrchardData` type.
 This new type will be defined in a separated file: `zebra-chain/src/transaction/orchard_data.rs` and it will look as follows:
 ```
 pub struct OrchardData {
     pub cv: commitment::ValueCommitment,